toy/image_optim/README.markdown

 `ImageOptim::Railtie` will automatically register sprockets preprocessor unless you set `config.assets.image_optim = false` or `config.assets.compress = false` (later for partial rails 3 compatibility).

-As image optimization can be time consuming you may prefer to optimize original asset files.
+Image optimization can be time consuming, so depending on your deployment process you may prefer to optimize original asset files.

 ## Configuration